Skip Navigation

 MCHbest Logo

 Strategy.
-Social Screening Within Health Care (Child)
+Social Screening Within healthcare.
+(Child)

 Approach.
-Encourage providers to administer social screenings as part of the well-child visit to assess housing stability
+Encourage providers to administer social screenings as part of the well-child visit to assess housing stability.

 Return to main MCHbest page >>

 Overview.
 Social screenings are brief questionnaires administered in healthcare settings to identify patients' social needs beyond medical care, such as access to food, transportation, and safe housing [1].
-This approach offers a holistic view of a patient's well-being and allows for earlier intervention on social determinants of health that can worsen medical conditions [2].
+This approach offers a holistic view of a patient's well-being and allows for earlier intervention on non-medical influences on health that can worsen medical conditions [2].
 Social screenings typically assess domains like housing security, employment, and food insecurity, often employing standardized tools with validated questions [3].
 Examples of social screening questions might ask about difficulty affording rent, concerns about eviction, or having a stable place to live.
 Peer-reviewed research suggests that social screenings can effectively connect patients with social services, improve health outcomes, and even reduce healthcare costs by addressing upstream factors that contribute to illness.

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):